The twelve Iowa Republicans who voted against school vouchers

 Bloomingdale chairs the House State Government Committee and also serves on the Commerce, Local Government, and Ways and Means committees.

 Chad Ingels was first elected in 2020 and represents House district 68, covering Fayette County and parts of Black Hawk and Buchanan counties.
-Fayette County has no public schools, but some are within striking distance for constituents who live in Black Hawk or Buchanan counties.
+Fayette County has no private schools, but some are within striking distance for constituents who live in Black Hawk or Buchanan counties.

 Ingels served on the West Central Community School Board for more than 20 years, including nearly a decade as board president.
 Although he has opposed voucher bills each year he’s served in the Iowa House, he did not face a GOP primary challenger in 2022.